 Why should I have a massage when I am pregnant?

-Other research based benefits include
+Other research or evidence-based benefits of pregnancy massage include

 Sooth and relieve pain to the lower back, pelvic and uterine ligaments, which may occur due to the muscle imbalance caused as the uterus expands, ligaments stretch and the centre of gravity shifts